What is Passive Optical Local Area Network (POLAN)

 - MAN is an abbreviation for MANArea Network

-Optical fibers use optical signals to transmit data and information.
-To retrieve the data at the correct destination, a way is needed to separate it.
-These elements manage the distribution of the signal to specific clients.
-These switching elements work in different ways to place Incoming and outgoing signals in a convenient place.
+In fiber optics are used to transmit data and information, and to retrieve the data at the correct destination, a way to separate it is required.
+These elements manage the distribution of the signal to pre-selected clients, and these switching elements work in different ways to put the incoming and outgoing signals in a suitable place.

-On the other hand, the passive optical network does not include any electrically powered switching elements.
-Instead, they use optical dividers to separate and combine optical signals.
-Since these elements do not require power, hence the name “passive,” these networks require power only at the source.
-It receives the end of the signal.
-This progress is one of the advantages of information and communications technology.
+A passive optical network does not include any electrically powered switching elements, instead, it uses optical splitters to separate and combine the optical signals, since these elements do not require power, hence the name "passive", these networks require power only at the source.
+The end of the signal receives this progress is one of the advantages of information and communication technology.

 Features of the PON system